Understanding the Different Parts of Domains

 Domain names make browsing the Web far easier and faster for users.
 Each registered domain is comprised of several parts that give more information to the user about what the website is about and what they can expect to see once they open it.

-In the next paragraphs, you will read about the different parts of domain names, what they do, and why are they important.
+In the next paragraphs, you will read about the different parts of a domain name, what they do, and why are they important.

 Understanding the Different Parts of Domains

-Domain names are comprised of 4 parts.
+Domain names are comprised of 4 domain parts.
 3 of these are mandatory, and one is optional.

 These parts are: